Saudi Arabia bans Lebanese produce over drug smuggling

-The country is already in the throes of a deep financial crisis that is posing the biggest threat to its stability since the 1975-1990 civil war.
+Lebanon is already in the throes of a deep financial crisis that is posing the biggest threat to its stability since the 1975-1990 civil war.
+Its agriculture minister said the move was a “great loss” and that the trade was worth $24 million a year.

 The Lebanese foreign ministry said it had been informed of the ban through the Saudi embassy and the foreign minister had relayed it to top officials.